Reviews You Can Rely On

 Maintenance & Clean Up

 Properly maintaining your cast iron is important to preserve its seasoning, but that doesn't mean it has to be complicated.
-If you follow a few cardinal rules, cast irons are almost easier to clean and maintain than any other tool in your kitchen.
+If you follow a few cardinal rules, cast iron is almost easier to clean and maintain than any other tool in your kitchen.
 Essentially, let them cool a bit, wipe out any grime with a soft sponge, paper towel, or silicone scraper, and dry them completely.
 They will rust if you don't.
 A good maintenance practice to maintain seasoning is to dry them using low heat on your stove, wipe on a layer of oil, and leave them on low for 5 to 10 minutes.
-Viola.
+Voila.

-Most of the skillets in our lineup require a similar amount of maintenance and care, but for the three enameled skillets, the Le Creuset, Staub, and Bruntmor, it's for different reasons.
+Most of the skillets in our lineup require a similar amount of maintenance and care, but for the three enameled skillets, the Le Creuset, Staub Enameled 10", and Bruntmor Enameled, it's for different reasons.
 Since you don't have to season these pans, you don't have to be as fussy about cleaning, drying, and oiling them.
 (Le Creuset and Staub claim that their respective Signature Skillets and Fry Pans are dishwasher safe, though we wouldn't risk it.)
 You do, however, have to avoid using metal utensils or stacking anything inside these pans without padding them — either mistake could wear through the enamel finish.
 They can also crack if you drop them, bang them, or move them right from the stove into cold water.
 Incidentally, regular cast irons can do this too.
 Remember that they like to heat up and cool gradually.

 Please, No Dishwashers — Dishwashers subject cast iron skillets to the drying forces of hot water and heat, which will ruin their seasoning.
 Similarly, you should avoid dry, high-heat cooking with these pans and always coat them with oil before placing them on a heat source.